 15 Least Visited National Parks in USA You Need to Explore Next

-Although it’s less than three hours away from Seattle, North Cascades National Park is hard to access because there are no developed roads going into the park.
+Although it’s less than three hours away from Seattle, North Cascades National Park is hard to access because no developed roads go into the park.
 But don’t let that stop you from visiting.
-Most of the park you can only access on foot backpacking, but there are some areas that are easy to drive to.
+You can only access most of the park on foot backpacking, but some areas are easy to drive to.

-The North Cascades National Park Complex is made up of North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
+The North Cascades National Park Complex comprises of North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.

-Be sure to see Diablo Lake for its stunning colors and check out Sourdough Mountain hike.
-You can also drive over to Ross Lake and spend some time relaxing on the shores.
+Be sure to see Diablo Lake for its stunning colors and check out the Sourdough Mountain hike.
+You can also drive to Ross Lake and spend some time relaxing on the shores.

 Pro Tip: The summer season is really short at this park!
-Even on our visit, the hike we were hoping to do was closed due to snow.
+Even on our visit, the hike we hoped to do was closed due to snow.
 Check the site or call the visitor center to help you plan ahead.